BBischof/quoting2DGeometries/README.md

 In the future, I'd be curious to explore some more things:
 - Finding proof or explicit counterexample that extending the convex hull yields the minimum bounding box.
-- Improve my schema checking to try to catch more oddities from the outset, such as intersecting arcs.
+- Improve my schema checking to try to catch more oddities from the outset, such as intersecting edges, or missing data.
 - Clean up the rectangles function; both the structure and complexity.
 - Implement a function to optimize schemas with multiple curves.